jlhapp/Basic_Mapping/README.md

 When using leaflet with shiny app, you need "leafletOutput" in the ui.R file and renderLeaflet() in the server.R file.
 Users will also need the leafletProxy() function to modify a map that's already running in a page.
 Another function you must have in Shiny is the reactive() function.
 This will update when the user changes the user interface.
 The "Tornado_Shiny.R" script will give you a user interface like this:

 ![shiny_points](https://cloud.githubusercontent.com/assets/20543318/17521928/2d4a8404-5e23-11e6-9b13-aeb6651ff7eb.JPG)

+#Data Sources used
+The tornado tracks (lines) were downloaded from [NOAA Southern Region Headquarters][1].
+The files were then converted from kml to a shapefile using the "KML to Layer" tool in ArcGIS for Desktop.
+The tornado storm reports (points) were downloaded from [NOAA Southern Region Headquarters][2].

+The csv file of UNC schools were created by looking up individual schools and geocoding the addresses in ArcGIS for Desktop.
+Once a shapefile was created, the xy coordinates were created using the "Add XY Coordinates" tool in ArcGIS for Desktop.

+The raster file used in all the raster examples were obtained from the [Natural Resources Conservation Service GeoSpatial Gateway][3].
+It was obtained at the state level, 1981-2010 Annual Average Raster Precip and Temp (Climate PrismRaster dataset).

+Hurricane data was obtained from the [NOAA National Centers for Environmental Information][4].

+State polygon shapefiles were obtained from the [United States Census Bureau Tiger/Line Shapefiles.][7]
+The American Community Survey data was downloaded from the United States Census Bureau using the [American Community Survey 5-Year Estimates - Geodatabase Format][9].
+Once the geodatabase was imported into ArcGIS for Desktop, the shapefile and table was exported to a shapefile and a csv file.

 By: Jena